From Mopping Floors to Lunching with CEOs: What I Wish I Knew in High School

 But the skills to succeed in school, like memorization, regurgitation and making your "boss" happy, aren't what get you ahead at work -- or life.

-And finding a rewarding career and life are very important - after all, isn't that why parents want their teens to go to a top college?
+After all, isn't that why parents want their teens to go to college?

 So the coaching I bring to my students today goes far beyond college.

-I want that for all of my students.
+I’ve achieved it and see how wonderful it is, so I want that for all of my students.

 Every day I am learning and taking strategic action to create my ideal career and life -- and I teach my students the same principles.